Advanced Estate Planning Options

 Charitable Gift Annuity: You will note from the name that this isn’t a trust, but an annuity contract.
 You give assets to the charity as a gift, and the charity agrees to pay you a set amount of money for life, or for a certain period of time.
 A standardized table establishes the acceptable range of payments from the charity.
 This annuity gets the assets out of your estate, eliminating estate tax liability thereon, while preserving an income stream for you, along with a benefit to charity.

 Donor Advised Funds: DAF’s let you donate money to a charitable organization, which maintains your donation in a separate account.
 You or others your designate can ‘advise’ the organization regarding how the money is to be used, and even just who should receive the charitable benefits.
 The foundation manages the investment and accounting aspects of the fund.
-This permits a full taxable deduction for income tax, and removes the property from your estate for Estate Tax purposes, while giving your family the nonfinancial benefit of being involved directly in charitable works.
+This permits a full taxable deduction for income tax, and removes the property from your estate for Estate Tax purposes, while giving your family the nonfinancial benefit of being involved directly in charitable works. - Tools to benefit future generations

 Many people with sizable estates, or sizable estate goals, do not want to simply leave money to their children.
 Instead, they wish to see their assets applied for several future generations, or use the money to teach their heirs how to run a business.
 These needs can be met with proper estate planning.

 Generation Skipping Trusts: There is no requirement that you leave your money directly to your children.
 If you want to leave assets for the use and enjoyment of your grandchildren or great grandchildren, then you are free to do so.
 This tool was used in the Steel Baron days of Carnegie and Rockefeller to pass assets to multiple generations free of taxes.
 The government caught on ultimately, and enacted a Generation Skipping Transfer Tax, which is intended to make up for missed tax opportunities when property doesn’t get taxes between each generation because it ‘skips’ down to farther generation in the family tree.
 The GST Tax is substantial, essentially equal to a full second round of taxation at the maximum applicable tax rate (today 45%) in addition to any applicable Gift Tax or Estate Tax already applicable.
-Still, due to an exemption in the tax, currently valued at $1,000,000 in assets, you can leave substantial sums in trust for future generations, without incurring substantial extra tax liability.
+Still, due to an exemption in the tax, currently valued at $1,000,000 in assets, you can leave substantial sums in trust for future generations, without incurring substantial extra tax liability. - Tools to boost the value of gifts to family

 For a person or couple with a very sizable estate, the available exemptions and deductions may not be large enough to protect a satisfactory amount of assets from Estate or Gift taxes.
 One way to address this is to ‘shrink’ the value of the assets when they have to fit through the applicable tax exemption, and permit them to return to their full benefit thereafter in the hands of your beneficiaries.
 An example of such a tool is described below: